 The main gaps in the data provided by the managers relate to most of the Plan's bond, property and alternative/multi-asset managers.
 Among bond and multi-asset managers, this is primarily because these managers only report on climate data for listed equity and corporate bond holdings.
 Data was not included on asset classes such as derivatives, sovereigns and securitised assets.
-Climate data is also generally lagging in private markets investments, which some of the Plan's alternative and multi-asset managers invest in.

-The Trustee will continue to work with the Plan's managers with low data coverage to increase, where possible, their collection and reporting of metrics.
+Climate data is also generally lagging in private markets investments which some of the Plan's alternative and multi-asset managers with low data coverage to increase, where possible, their collection and reporting of metrics.